mlr-org/mlr/README.md

 your models, optimize hyperparameters, select features, cope with pre- and post-processing of data and compare models in a statistically meaningful way.
 As this becomes computationally expensive, you might want to parallelize your experiments as well.
-This often forces useRs to make crummy trade-offs in their experiments due to time constraints or lacking expert programming skills. **mlr** provides this infrastructure so that you can focus on your experiments!
+This often forces users to make crummy trade-offs in their experiments due to time constraints or lacking expert programming skills. **mlr** provides this infrastructure so that you can focus on your experiments!
 The framework currently focuses on supervised methods like classification and regression and their corresponding evaluation and optimization, but further extensions are planned.
 It is written in a way